D3. Grabbing Objects in VR

 Radius

-) to extend the collider just slightly in front of the hand.
+) so it sits just in front of the hand.

 - Select the